What is the Digital Charter?

 The Digital Charter framework’s inachievable goal, “making the internet work for everyone,” makes no attempt to address the imminent disruption of the UK tech sector’s forcible removal from its largest trading market, or the regulatory gaps already opening in its wake.
 That is because unlike the Digital Single Market strategy, which focuses on eliminating barriers to commerce and enterprise, the Digital Charter is grounded in issues of morality, conduct, and ultimately state control.
 It seeks to establish “norms and rules” for human behavior online, ostensibly working together with industry.
 That relationship, however, is grounded in government’s need to claim both the political and moral high ground first.

 Put another way: if the Digital Single Market strategy could be characterised by an Instagram shot of an achingly cool entrepreneur co-working in a Berlin cafe, the Digital Charter could be characterised by Tenniel’s “Alice in Wonderland” cartoon of the elderly Red Queen pointing her finger and bleating.
+(See this excellent opinion piece by Rowland Manthorpe at Sky News on Theresa May’s tech legacy).

 The charter’s scope, according to government, will be spread across eight areas of focus: